TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Setup/Index.rst

 This user record has to be "Enabled" before it can be used to log in to the backend.

 A username and password need to be set.
-Additional information can also be provided such as the users name and email address.
+Additional information can also be provided such as the user's name and email address.

-If this user should have full access to the backend, the "Admin" toggle needs to be enabled.
+Enabling the "Admin" toggle grants the user full access to the back end.

 Change the backend language
 ===========================